yarommax/Library/README.md

 2. Start the app with "npm run dev"

   npm run dev - ("concurrently \"npm run server\" \"npm run client\" ",)

+3. You can authorize with the next log,pass - test@ya.ru , 123456

 ------------------------------------------------------------------------------------------------------
 Backend: